DESL-EPFL/Hybrid_ACDC_EMTP_simulation/README.md

 ## Software
 The following software is required to run the model:

-EMTP-RV (https://www.emtp.com/) The models are work both on version V4.1 and V4.2
+EMTP-RV (https://www.emtp.com/) The models can run on both versions V4.1 and V4.2

 [1] S. Barsali, K. Strunz, and Z. Styczynski, “Cigre’ task force c6.04.02: Developing benchmark models for integrating distributed energy resources,”